spassvogel/gilles-game/docs/thoughts.md

 - [ ] Is the warehouse limited?
 Can you add unlimited items?
 - [x] Resource capacity is limited
 - [ ] Warehouse produces 'food rations' for quests
+- [x] Cant take item from equipment guy and drop on inventory

 #### 10/07/2019 ASSERTS [+tech]
 - [x] Include an assert library